-The most obvious way to create the sound and individual character of any acoustic instrument is to use the instrument itself.
-Instead of using conventional loudspeakers that are designed to propagate any sound, we converted String and Brass instruments into dedicated, instrument-specific loudspeakers - Instrumental Loudspeakers.
-For example, violins are turned into loudspeakers that are used for violin sounds only.
-The excerpt below is a compariosn of the sound of a solo violin and the sound of a Symphonova violin section.
+The excerpt below is a demonstration of the sound of a solo violin and the sound of a Symphonova violin section.
 The first excerpt is played by a single violinist using no technology.
 In the second excerpt, the sound of a violin section is created by augmenting the sound of a soloist using Symphonova Instrumental Loudspeakers.

 Strings Instrumental Loudspeakers: Full Section

 The same principle is used to create the sound of a full string section.
 In the next excerpts, the same performance is played twice: first with the sound of Symphonova quintet only followed by the sound of Symphonova section using the string Instrumental Loudspeakers.